mocsa/MegaDrumManager/README.md

 ## Compiling Megadrum Manager
 1. In Eclipse, open the Ant View.
 1. Add the build.xml buildfile to the view.
 1. Run the Ant target called 'build'.
 This is the default target.

-It will build a bunch of class files in the bin folder.
+After a successful compile, you will get a bunch of class files in the bin/gui folder.

 ## Creating a runnable JAR file.